voolga/agentql-test-examples/examples/js-examples/log-into-sites/README.md

 ---
-title: Close a cookie dialog
+title: Login to sites with AgentQL
-description: Close a site's dialog for rejecting/accepting cookies with AgentQL.
+description: Use AgentQL to interact with login forms and log into websites.
 updated: 2025-03-05
 ---

-# Example script: close a cookie dialog with AgentQL
+# Example script: login into websites

-This example demonstrates how to use AgentQL close a site's dialog for rejecting/accepting cookies.
+This is an example shows how to login into websites by retrieving and interacting with web elements in AgentQL.

 ## Run the script